AJohnstone2007/ART/old/gtb/README.md

 ## Updates to version 3.0

-GTB V3.0 is just the final development version of GTB from 2005, lightly massaged so that the BRNGLR and other parser functions produce a unified logging output suitable for mass experimental runs.
+GTB V3.0 is the final development version of GTB from 2005 with two sets of modification.
 The algorithm implementations have not been changed from those reported in the research papers.

+1. All diagnostic outputs have been put under the control of the `verbose` script variable and a unified logging output has been established which is suitable for mass experimental runs.

+2. Pointer variables have been changed from unsigned* to ptrdiff_t* which then adjusts automatically between 32- and 64-bit address spaces, so that GTB can be compiled woith both legacy compilers and mpdern 64-bit compilers.

 ## Building GTB